 How to Make the Plan Work

-I generally make one (ideally two) 2X (feeds my family twice) meal each week, one during the work week and the other one or two on weekends.
-I then rotate the ‘go to meals’ that I know they like and limit my experimentation (to about 20% of our meals).
+I generally make one (ideally two) large meals (that feed the family twice) each week.
+Then I rotate the ‘go to meals’ that I know they like and limit my experimentation (to about 20% of our meals.)

-- Shop Smart Each Week – For your big weekly grocery run buy your proteins and fresh vegetables for the week, restock any low inventory pantry staples.
+- Shop Smart Each Week – During your big weekly grocery run, buy proteins and fresh vegetables for the week and restock any low inventory pantry staples.

 - Work on a schedule where you’re cooking meals that feed your family twice at least two times – like this:

-Saturday (make 2 X meal – i.e. roast a whole chicken, with butternut squash & serve a salad for you & the hubby, salad ‘components’ deconstructed for the kids – i.e. cut tomatoes, cut carrots, cut butternut squash, cut cucumber).
+Saturday (make 2 X meal – i.e. roast a whole chicken, with butternut squash & serve a salad for you & your partner, salad ‘components’ deconstructed for the kids – i.e. cut tomatoes, cut carrots, cut butternut squash, cut cucumber).

 Monday (Saturday meal part 2 – leftover chicken braised in orange juice & olive brine, over couscous and sautéed peas & corn – from the freezer).

-Tuesday – (Sunday meal part 2 – pork leftovers, warmed up & put into wheat burritos, with hot sauce, avocado & baby spinach leaves and grape tomatoes for mom/dad, pork with avocado/grape tomatoes, warmed wheat tortillas spread with hummus on the side for the kiddos)
+Tuesday – (Sunday meal part 2 – pork leftovers, warmed up & put into wheat burritos, with hot sauce, avocado & baby spinach leaves and grape tomatoes for the grownups, pork with avocado/grape tomatoes, warmed wheat tortillas spread with hummus on the side for the kiddos)